 From a societal and legal perspective, harsh punishments for cannabis use and trafficking have been critiqued for their disproportionate impact on society, leading to prison overpopulation and stigmatization.
 Advocates argue that decriminalization or legalization could help alleviate these issues.

 The history and present scenario of cannabis in Asia present a complex narrative shaped by cultural traditions, legal restrictions, and emerging global trends.
-While the continent has some of the strictest cannabis laws globally, evolving perspectives, particularly around the medicinal use of cannabis, indicate potential for change.
+While the continent has some of the strictest cannabis laws globally, evolving perspectives, particularly around the medicinal use of cannabis, indicate the potential for change.